linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 - [x] Time Machine
 - [x] Seamless software updates
 - [x] Monterey's AirPlay to Mac with [FeatureUnlock](https://github.com/acidanthera/FeatureUnlock)
+- [x] Continuity Camera via USB

 ### Not Working

 - [ ] Sleep/Wake (I haven't tested, but I don't think it does).
-- [ ] Booting up without a monitor (or dummy Displayport dongle).
-This takes a much longer time to boot and the system is very laggy if there is no monitor plugged in.
-Seems like the iGPU is not activated, which makes everything lag.
-Disabling WiFi improves things, but that's not ideal as I am running this in headless mode (I connect via [VNC](https://www.realvnc.com/en/connect/download/vnc/)/[TeamViewer](https://www.teamviewer.com/en/download/mac-os/) from time to time).
+- [ ] Booting up without a monitor (Headless mode).
 I had to buy a dummy Displayport which activates the iGPU and performs normally with it.
-Let me know if there is a way to do it without the dummy plug or maybe the actual Macmini can't run headless either.
+There may be some extra configuration required in DeviceProperties, since it currently has very minimal entries.
-I recently started using [Parsec](https://parsec.app/) to remote in and its been working fantastic so far.
+I'm using [Parsec](https://parsec.app/) to remote in and it's been working fantastic so far.

 ## Pictures

-Here's some internal pictures as well as the back ports, just for completeness sake.
-You can see the front ports in the main image above, it's a relatively light machine.
+Here are some internal pictures, as well as the back ports, just for this guide's completeness sake.
+You can see the front ports in the main image above, it's a relatively small and light machine.

 ![Internal picture with fan](images/internal-with-fan.png)